Can The Estee Lauder Companies Inc. (EL) Remain Competitive?

 EL’s Market Performance

-EL stocks went down by -3.19% for the week, with a monthly jump of 1.04% and a quarterly performance of 12.20%, while its annual performance rate touched 14.43%.
-The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 2.07% for The Estee Lauder Companies Inc..
-The simple moving average for the period of the last 20 days is -3.53% for EL stocks with a simple moving average of 18.94% for the last 200 days.
+EL stocks went down by -4.45% for the week, with a monthly drop of -0.51% and a quarterly performance of 12.28%, while its annual performance rate touched 14.31%.
+The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.04% for The Estee Lauder Companies Inc..
+The simple moving average for the period of the last 20 days is -3.87% for EL stocks with a simple moving average of 18.26% for the last 200 days.

 Analysts’ Opinion of EL